It’s Time to Double Check Your Healthcare Subsidy Calculations

 Sometimes income can increase due to a raise, working overtime hours, or your spouse getting a new job.
 If your household income has increased, it’s better to notify Covered California.
 Just log into the online portal and report your new income.

-If you have any questions about your income and how it relates to healthcare subsides (APTC), just give us a call and we can explain how the system works.
+If you have any questions about your income and how it relates to healthcare subsidies (APTC), just give us a call and we can explain how the system works.